malesingma/Avaxmodule2/README.md

+# Maths

+This is used to create a frountend and display the working of 2 funtions.

+## Description

+This is used to create a frountend on the heading "Maths".
+This is used to run 2 funtions one to find sum of the multiples from a number(here it is 4 mutiples of 5)and the other one is to check if the number is odd or even.If the number is even then it prints the sum of first 5 even number and if its odd then it prints the sum of first 5 odd numbers(the number given here is 42 so the number is even).

+## Requirements

+1)Node.js

+2)Metamask wallet extension installed in your browser

+3)Rinkeby Test Network

+4)Ether balance in your Rinkeby wallet

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.